 Michelle Woszatka, 2018

 Professional Development and Training

 Professional development & training is one way that educators can develop their practice.
 Research shows that when educators foster their own learning & development and work towards high quality practice that this has positive impacts on children’s outcomes.
 A range of tailored professional development and training opportunities to meet you and your services needs can be provided covering cover areas of NQF as related to the topic.

 Why Do Kids Do that?

 A 2 hour professional development opportunity for educators and others working with children aged 0-5 years.
 Explore how children develop in relationship; What’s attachment got to do with it?
 Explore how children’s brains develop in relationship; What’s neurobiology got to do with it?
 Consider experiences and strategies to implement on the floor’ with infants, toddlers and pre-schoolers.

 Investment: $35/person.
 Minimum of 10-20 participants depending on location.
 Why Do Kids Do That training flyer General

 Circle of Security

 Michelle is a registered facilitator of Circle of Security developed by Circle of Security International.
 The Circle of Security is a great follow on from Why Do Kids Do That?
-Over the years Michelle has become aware of the benefit to understanding attachment at a deeper level and the impact of trauma on young children’s developing minds.
+Over the years Michelle has become aware of the benefit to understanding attachment at a deeper level and the impact of relationships and trauma on young children’s developing minds.